transkatgirl/KatWebSite/docs/core.md

 #### The data Renderer
 The data Renderer loads files from the `builder.default_dirs.data_dir` folder, and parses them into the site.data Liquid variable.

 As of the time of writing, this Renderer assumes all files in this folder are valid TOML files, and attempts to parse them as such.
-In the future, support for other file types may be added.
+In the future, support for other file types *may* be added.

-**TODO: Fix loading order, add support for other file types**

-### Liquid layouts
+#### Liquid layouts
 The layout Renderer can be used to apply Liquid layouts to pages, and runs as the final step in the processing chain.
 If the `layout` liquid variable is set, the Renderer will load the specified file from the `builder.default_dirs.layout_dir` folder, and render it like an ordinary Liquid template.

 The rendering of a layout file is almost identical to the rendering of a Page, except for some important differences: